 Getting lost in a pile of backlog tasks with unclear priorities can be a real nightmare.
 A transparent performance management process makes clear what is important.
 It creates a more productive environment that allows employees to deliver optimal results.

 Performance metrics won't do much for you if they are not objective or relevant.
 Your employees must see the connection between their role and the selected metrics.
 People will not easily accept result measurements they consider unfair on unrelated.
 We hardly need to explain what that could do to the work environment.

 Another negative example is the selection of metrics that motivate personal performance but don't relate to overall progress at the company level.
 As a manager, make sure that performance metrics are selected wisely and inspire people to do meaningful work.
-Otherwise, your employees will pursue numbers at all costs and demand their rewards even if their work does not contribute to success.
+Otherwise, your employees will pursue numbers at all costs and demand their rewards even if their work does not contribute to business success.

 Performance management requires frequently repeated activities

 Frequency is a direct result of making performance management a continuous process.
 We mentioned that progress towards goals should be monitored all the time.
 The information you get along the way opens up opportunities for regular check-ins.